 “It’s not ain’t that I’m too big to listen to the rumours, it’s just I’m too damn big to pay attention to ’em” – these are the words of Dr. Dre from “What’s the difference” and I have to admit that I find them very accurate.

-At the beginning of my Erasmus in Cuenca, everything was different.
+In the beginning of my Erasmus in Cuenca everything was different.
 People used to say “Be careful what you’re doing because Cuenca is pequeña”.
-In fact, for the first weeks, I was watching closely what’s going on around me.
-I didn’t care about it THAT much but you know.
-People are a little bit nosey by their nature.
+In fact, during first weeks, I was watching closely what’s going on around me.
+I didn’t care about it THAT much but you know… People are a little bit nosey by their nature.
 I was also shy and afraid of going out without my friends.
 I didn’t want to make foolish things or speak Spanish because of one reason – what they will think?

 How was it after a few months?
 Well, totally different.

 My friend once said: “Fuck it, I’m not even in my country!”

 Exactly!
 At this time I thought that I shouldn’t care about other’s opinion as I’m gonna stay here only for a short amount of time.
 Most of people don’t really care about it at all.
 The fact that you got drunk at the party might seem like the end of the (social) world but in reality, it doesn’t.
 People have their own lives and their own problems.
 So basically, they don’t think about that kind of incidents too much… However, if they do, then maybe you shouldn’t be friends with them?

 Of course, I’m aware that it’s easier to live that way on the journey that has a specific ending date than in the city where you normally live.
 Nevertheless, we shouldn’t take life too seriously.

 Just don’t get me wrong.
 It’s not okay to make yourself look like a total idiot but it’s also not okay to be worried about all the world’s problems.
 Why?
 Let’s move to number two!